oroinc/platform/src/Oro/Bundle/ThemeBundle/README.md

 * **styles**
 _required_
-The list of CSS and LESS files that represent a theme.
+The list of CSS and SCSS files that represent a theme.

 * **icon**
 _optional_